paulipa/sico-wiki/community/partner-corporations.md

 - Improving New Player Experience (Mentoring Newbies)
 - NPSI/ Public Fleets
 - Contact: Dread Nowt
-## [The Ringing Vale [VLOR]](/community/coalition-corporations/vlor)
-The Ringing Vale is a community focused hi-sec industry, PvE and PvP Defence Corp based in Metropolis space.
-We offer a wide range of services and events centered on providing corp funded work designed to integrate and maximise players' experience in their playstyle of choice via our department system.
-Learn to maximize your EVE career with The Ringing Vale!
-IRL comes first, community second.
-New players and returning vets alike are welcome.
-- Location: High Sec
-- Timezone: US/EU/AU
-- Mining & Industry
-- PvE missions and PvP services
-- Contact: Harnaget Ostus
-## [Horsemen Industries [HRSM]](/community/coalition-corporations/hrsm)
-Horsemen Industries is an Industry focused high sec corp.
-Always looking for new or returning pilots to join our ranks, We help to achieve steady progression in networth and skill within Eve.
-- Location: High Sec
-- Timezone: US
-- Industry
-- PVE
-- Contact: Zerocool416

 # Low sec
 ## [Red Sky Morning [R.S.M]](/community/coalition-corporations/rsm)